valterc/ki2/README.md

 ## How does it work?

 This app utilizes the Android environment along with the ANT service and the Karoo SDK.
-The app contains 3 main components:
+It contains 3 main components:

 - Device management + settings activity
 - Background service that integrates with ANT and communicates with the shifting device wirelessly
 - Integration with Karoo profiles via the Karoo SDK

 ## Features